IndraTeja/OldWomanCreek/ResearchQuestion-WorkPlan.md

 * Relationship between - Duration of Incubation vs Temparture.
 * What is the best condition for Eagle Nesting?
 * Perform feasible data comparisons using eBird datasets and [NERRS SWMP data](https://cdmo.baruch.sc.edu/).
-* Investigate and compare OWC dataset against Regional/National Datasets.
+* Investigate and compare OWC dataset with Regional/National Datasets.
 ___
 ### 3. Tasks
 * Data Set Understanding